 Having one of the official samples (part of a collection of three in a, needless to say, beautiful box), I don’t know the batch (but I suppose it’s the first).

 Full gold with amber reflections in the glass.

 Sherry in profusion on the nose, as expected, very warm and with nice tannins present.
-Soup, lemon peel, ripe apple, nutmeg and a background of freshly cut wood.
+Trifle, lemon peel, ripe apple, nutmeg and a background of freshly cut wood.
 It’s like Sunday pastries carried on a wooden log as a tray, a mountain pastry whisky.